labman-1/NJU-Notes/English.md

 ## Group 1
 ### Contents
 Lighten & Recharge faculty
+relieve stress
 clear
-feasible

 ### Delivery
 1.  confident, some halts
-2. some 'Eh', some repetition,
+2. some 'Eh', some repetition, lack of body gesture
 3. some halts, many 'Eh'

 ## Group 3